tick4441/BasinMarkov/SRC/readme.txt

 basin_markov.db-shm: worker file for basin_model.db when chatting or training. do not delete!

 basin_markov.db-wal: worker file for basin_model.db when chatting or training. do not delete!

+savechat.py: easily save your chat history to a txt file for easy finetuning on your own conversations! super simple and easy!